PraneshC2005/Finance_Tracker/README.md

 ## Roles
 - ### Admin:
-  Maintain the user details and authentication credentials
+  Maintain the user details and authentication credentials.

 - ### User:
-  Tracks the expenses by using the application
+  Tracks the expenses by using the application.

 ## Tech Stack
 - ### Frontend : `React JS`